grabWHOIS/bash/README.md

 ## Check DNS

-There are two ways that a domain name => DNS server map can be constructed:
+There are two ways that a domain name =DNS server map can be constructed:

 Zone file access: some registries grant access to their zone files to their registrars and other entities.
 This makes it pretty easy to determine which domains in those zones are delegated to a given DNS server.